rohit-krish/rohit-krish.github.io/_posts/2023-01-04-gaussian-blur-algorithm-from-scratch-in-python.md

 **The procedure is to perform convolution operation on an image with the gaussian kernel matrix, which results in a blurred image of the corresponding given image.**

-_Ta daa... rool the drums 🥁, so now we can get into the code._
+_Ta daa... roll the drums 🥁, so now we can get into the code._

 ---

+{% include adsense/in-article.html %}

 ## Code